 Turn down your hairdryer and hair straighteners

 As for drying yourself, a hairdryer and hair straighteners are some of the most energy-draining devices in your home.
-Embrace those curls and ditch them altogether, or at least use them on a cool setting to save money.
+Embrace those curls and ditch them altogether, or use them on a cooler setting to save money.

 Get a smart meter installed for free